CARPETLIGHT GmbH, Schleestrasse 12,

 (1) Unless the Buyer entrusts us with the integration, installation and site acceptance test (SAT) of complete systems, i.e. systems consisting of several individual components or individual products from different manufacturers, the individual components are expressly sold as individual components and not as a complete system.
 Consequently, a warranty is only given with regard to the individual components in accordance with these GTCS and not with regard to a functioning complete system.
 A detailed report will be prepared on any SAT, which shall be signed by both parties.

-(2) If the Buyer already has individual components of a complete system, we will certainly offer the Buyer the integration of existing components with a complete system subject to a charge.
+(2) If the Buyer already has individual components of a complete system, we will certainly offer the Buyer the integration of existing components with a complete system in a separate agreement and subject to a charge.
 If the integration is not carried out by us, a warranty according to these GTCS is only given on the individual components and not on a functioning complete system.
+If the power control is e.g. not provided by us or if a power control of a third party is used, which was not indicated by us in writing to be suitable for the specific purpose, then the warranty is excluded.
+The individual components only work with our power control or power controls approved by us as suitable and may be damaged by the use of incorrect or unsuitable controls.

 § 11 IP-Rights